 What does infiltrating lobular carcinoma look like?

-Invasive lobular carcinoma does not typically form a lump as most women expect with breast cancer.
-Instead, it often causes a thickening of the tissue or a fullness in one part of the breast.
+It does not typically form a lump as most women expect with breast cancer.
+Instead, it often causes a thickening of the tissue or fullness in one part of the breast.

 At it’s earliest stages, invasive lobular carcinoma may cause no signs or symptoms.